June-Skeeter/Module2_GEOS270/docs/Application_Part1.md

 * Follow the instructions to sign up using your Google account.
 * Once you have gone through the sign up process, you can close GEE.
 We'll go back to it later.

-**Note** If you are unable to create an account, contact you TA for a link to the data set.
+**Note** If you are unable to create an account, contact your TA for a link to the data set.

 # Create a Project